Instant Pot Ribs

 1. Make a Dry Rub for the Ribs

 To infuse your ribs with flavor from the start you’ll mix together a few spices for a dry rub: garlic powder, onion powder, paprika, chili powder, salt and pepper.
+Or try this delicious dry rub for ribs.
 Rub the spice mixture all over both sides of the ribs.

 2. Pressure Cook the Ribs